-Date Owner's signature Operator or technician's signature
+Date Owner's signature Operator or technician's sign Operator or technician's signature

 2.9 Work Site

 The operator must be fully familiar with the work site before starting work.
 It is the operator's responsibility to prevent unsafe situations and make every effort to prevent accidents.